sfilip/firpm/README.md

 ## Licensing

-The provided code is primarily GPLv3+ licensed.
+Up until April 7, 2024 the code was GPLv3+ licensed.
+It has since switched to a more permissive 3-Clause BSD license.

 ## References
 [1] S.-I. Filip, A robust and scalable implementation of the Parks-McClellan